makeomatic/redis-filtered-sort/README.md

 // perform op
 redis
-  .fsort('set-of-ids', 'metadata*', sortBy, 'DESC', JSON.stringify(filter), offset, limit, expiration) .then(data => {
+  .fsort('set-of-ids', 'metadata*', sortBy, 'DESC', filter, offset, limit, expiration) .then(data => {
     // how many items in the complete list
     // rest of the data is ids from the 'set-of-ids'